 Prior to arrival on campus, there are several important steps to protect your health and to meet PLU’s health requirements.

 First, learn about immunizations we require and immunizations that we recommend for all students.
 Next, complete and submit the mandatory Student MRR Verification Form.

 Students who take a daily medication for any condition should keep the name of the medication and dose in card accessible in their wallet or purse or this information should be saved on a smart phone.
 It is also important to note why you take each medication.

 Students who are allergic to medications or other substances should keep similar records.
 Students should document the medications to which they have allergies as well as the type of allergic reaction.

 For students who need ongoing care from a specialist, we urge you to begin establishing a relationship with a specialist near the PLU campus now.
-Examples may include students who need allergy injections (these are not offered by the PLU Health Center,) regular visits to an endocrinologist for conditions like diabetes, and students who require ongoing care from a psychiatrist or other mental health professional.
+Examples may include students who need allergy injections (these are not offered by PLU Health Services,) regular visits to an endocrinologist for conditions like diabetes, and students who require ongoing care from a psychiatrist or other mental health professional.